 Location, Castle Farm Holiday cottages South Wales

 Ever experienced total silence or absolute darkness?
-The holiday cottage farm is situated on a hillside, in the middle of the Black Mountains and Brecon Beacons, South Wales on the border of England and Wales.
+The holiday cottage farm is situated on a hillside, in the wilderness of the Black Mountains part of the Brecon Beacons, South Wales on the border of England and Wales.
 The setting is completely isolated, with not a neighbour in sight, yet is less than 3 hours from London.
 There's a good Co-Op in Hay-on-Wye, seven miles away, and both Waitrose and Tesco can deliver to the house.
 The nearest (and best) pub is a hard three mile walk, or another is four miles by car.

 The novelist Bruce Chatwin used to stay here as a boy and must have been inspired to write On the Black Hill which was published in 1982